Henry Charles Carey: New York Tribune

-From 1849–57, Carey was a leading editorialist on political economy at Horace Greeley's New York Daily Tribune.
+From 1849 to 1857, Carey was a leading editorialist on political economy at Horace Greeley's New York Daily Tribune.

 Beginning in 1852, Karl Marx also served as European correspondent for the Tribune.
 Marx privately referred to Carey as "the only American economist of importance," but was highly critical of Carey's views as obstructive of communist revolution.
 Marx believed himself to be engaged in a "hidden warfare" against Carey through his own work for the Tribune.
 Even after both had left the Tribune, Marx remained a critic of Carey for the remainder of his life.
 In a 1890 study of Carey's thought, Charles Herbert Levermore suggested that Carey's criticisms of David Ricardo and Thomas Malthus may have been a "prophetic vision of the use that Karl Marx and the socialists would make of [their work]."

 While at the Tribune, Carey successfully pressed for an open editorial position in support of the Russian Empire in the Crimean War against Great Britain and France, despite the Russian institution of serfdom.
 This stance was adopted by much of the Northern press and has been partially credited for influencing Russia's reciprocal support of the Union during the American Civil War and the opposition of Great Britain and France.

 Carey left the Tribune in 1857, around the same time Greeley came out in support of a reduction in tariffs.
-Greeley would later run for President in 1872 on an anti-tariff platform.
+Greeley would later run for president in 1872 on an anti-tariff platform.
 After leaving the Tribune, Carey took two tours of Europe, where he personally met with John Stuart Mill, Count Cavour, Alexander Humboldt, Justus von Liebig, Michel Chevalier, and other leading men.
 He maintained correspondence with many of his European acquaintances and hosted them as guests when they visited Philadelphia.